 Is VASP approval essential to remain compliant with the law?

 There is a legal alternative to VASP approval!
 The key lies in keeping your van below the criteria that would classify it as a Motorhome.
-To legally drive a converted van without going through the dreal VASP approval procedure, here are the essential points to respect:
+To legally drive a converted van without going through the dreal VASP approval process, here are the essential points to respect:

-- A minimalist van conversion
+- A minimalist van layout

 Below is a summary table detailing the authorized modifications and those to avoid to remain compliant without requiring VASP approval:

-YOU WILL BE ABLE TO YOU WILL NOT BE ABLE TO
+| YOU WILL BE ABLE TO | YOU WILL NOT BE ABLE TO |

-Insulating your vehicle Installing a fixed cooking system
+| Insulate your vehicle | Install a fixed cooking system

-Laying an interior lining Installing a pop-up roof (notably for L1H1 vans like Transporter T5)
+| Install an interior lining | Install a pop-up roof (especially for L1H1 vans like the Transporter T5) |

-Installing a complete electrical system (including solar panels) Installing a Gas heating system
+| Install a complete electrical system (including solar panels) | Install a Gas heating system |

-Installing openings (windows, roof vents, ventilation systems, etc.) Setting up a water heater operating with hazardous materials (gas, diesel...)
+| Installer of openings (windows, roof vents, ventilation systems, etc.) | Installing a water heater operating with hazardous materials (gas, diesel...) |

-Installing a worktop (without a fixed cooking point) Gas installation is generally refused during technical inspections without appropriate VASP approval (Motorhome or food truck)
+| Installing a work surface (without a fixed cooking point) | Gas installation is generally refused during technical inspections without appropriate VASP approval (Motorhome or food truck) |

-Building furniture elements (It is recommended to favor easily removable installations)
+| Building furniture elements (It is recommended to favor easily removable installations) |

 It is advisable to contact one or more centers beforehand, explaining the situation, and you will get an initial opinion from the inspector.
 However, some technical inspection centers can be particularly strict if they detect signs of sleeping arrangements.
 In case of dispute, do not hesitate to assert your rights by citing directive 2007/46/EC mentioned earlier.
-Inspection centers cannot interpret the regulations at their own discretion!
+Inspection centers cannot interpret regulations at their own discretion!

 - The question of the separating partition: